kamaludu/bash4llm/PROVIDERS.md

 **Responsibilities:**
 - Execute the HTTP request in streaming chunk mode (Server-Sent Events).
 - **Print the raw text of the chunks directly to stdout as they are received** to ensure a smooth, real-time typing effect on the terminal.
-  *(Note: the GroqBash core does not decode the streaming output of external providers; therefore, the provider must not print raw SSE JSON lines like `data: {...}` on screen, but must decode them internally in real time).*
+  *(Note: the Bash4LLM core does not decode the streaming output of external providers; therefore, the provider must not print raw SSE JSON lines like `data: {...}` on screen, but must decode them internally in real time).*
 - Accumulate the received chunks and write the complete, aggregated JSON response into `$RESP` before the function terminates (crucial to allow session and history persistence).
 - Return `0` on success, non-zero on network error.